thisisqubika/guides/style/swift/README.md

 The rules defined by SwiftLint can be found [here](https://github.com/realm/SwiftLint/blob/master/Rules.md).
 Please feel free to check them out.
 We also have the list of rules defined here.

 There are several rules that are changed/added because we found them convinient due to our experience.
-This are the following:
+These are the following:

 ```yml
   - empty_count